ctawong/ctawong_site/_posts/2020-12-28-covid19-vaccines.md

 - Unvaccined attack rate (pople who took the placebo and got sick) = 90/15,000
 - Efficacy = (90-5)/90=94.4%

-For the rest of people who do not show sympton, it could be
+For the rest of people who do not show sympton, they could be
-- Uninfected
+- uninfected
-- Infected but did not show symptom
+- infected but did not show symptom

 So from this data, we cannot say how severe Covid-19 is.

 # How long does it last

 Moderna's Avian flu mRNA was shown to be effective [up to 6 months](https://www.sciencedirect.com/science/article/pii/S0264410X19305626) based on antibody persistence test.
 It is unclear if the test correlates perfectly with immune response to the virus, but is a good data point.
-Pulblished data Moderna's Covd-19 vaccine showed good antibody persistence up to [3 months](https://www.nejm.org/doi/full/10.1056/NEJMc2032195?query=RP), though the persistence dropped off faster for older people.
+From published data, Moderna's COVID-19 vaccine showed good antibody persistence up to [3 months](https://www.nejm.org/doi/full/10.1056/NEJMc2032195?query=RP), though the persistence dropped off faster for older people.
 To sum up, we have data to say it is the vaccine is at least good for 3 months, and is likely less effective in older people.

 # Basic concepts
 Below are some basic concepts to understand the biomedical literature.